deyanyosifov/repDilPCR/README.md

 ![plot](./www/standard_curves.png)

-Efficiences can be downloaded as a table by navigating to `Download results / Intermediate data` and clicking on the `Download table with calculated efficiences` button.
+Efficiencies can be downloaded as a table by navigating to `Download results / Intermediate data` and clicking on the `Download table with calculated efficiences` button.
 All standard curve plots can be downloaded as a PDF file or as a ZIP archive of PNG files by clicking on the respective download button.
 The file format can be changed by selecting the respective option at the bottom of the app control panel.
 In the case of the PNG format, one can also select the desired width, height and resolution.

 The `Cq-Cq plots` subtab will include Cq-Cq plots for each gene of interest against the virtual reference gene.
 Again, each plot will consist of as many parallel regression lines as there are samples (biological replicates) and will have a statistical summary underneath, as for the standard curves plots.
 Similarly, Cq-Cq plots can be downloaded as a file from the `Download results / Intermediate data` subtab.
 This is what a typical Cq-Cq plot looks like: